 Findings from the proposed study address a gap in the current knowledge base: the absence of population-based data regarding depressive symptoms and their impact among mothers of young CSHCN.
 Results will provide information that can guide program and policy initiatives to improve family engagement in services that have the potential help the women affected and optimize child developmental and behavioral outcomes.
 Moreover, parents of CSHCN have suggested that attention to their emotional health needs is welcomed and often absent in their interactions with their child's health service providers.
 The proposed project most directly addresses MCHB strategic research issues II and IV.
 Increased participation of eligible children in EI services will support the optimal development of a CSHCN, consistent with Strategic Issue IV, promoting the healthy development of MCH populations.

 Feinberg E, Donahue S, Bliss R, Silverstein M. Maternal depressive symptoms and participation in early intervention services for young children.
 Matern Child Health J. 2012 Feb;16(2):336-345.

 Feinberg E, Silverstein M, Donahue S, Bliss R. The impact of race on participation in part C early intervention services.
 J Dev Behav Pediatr.
 2011 Mar 8.

-Special Health Care Needs, Depression, Early Intervention, Developmental Disabilities, Mental Health & Wellbeing
+Special Health Care Needs, Depression, Early Intervention, Mental Health & Wellbeing